scalameta/metals/docs/codeactions/code-actions.md

 ## Extract Value

-If you think your code would look nicer, if the calcuation of a value is extracted and assined to a new `val`; this code action would come to your aid.
+If you think your code would look nicer, if the calculation of a value is extracted and assigned to a new `val`; this code action would come to your aid.

 ![Extract Value](./gifs/ExtractValue.gif)